-Morbidity is associated with pulmonary sporotrichosis specifically in patients with chronic obstructive pulmonary disease (COPD) or osteomyelitis developed as a result of dissemination.
-The mortality rate is significant in immunocompromised patients.
+Morbidity is associated with pulmonary sporotrichosis, specifically in patients with chronic obstructive pulmonary disease (COPD) or osteomyelitis developed as a result of dissemination.
+The mortality rate is significant in immunocompromized patients.

 The common mode of transmission of sporotrichosis is through skin inoculation.
 The dimorphic organism is found in the soil and enters the skin via cuts, wounds, animal bites or scratches.

-The fungal infection spreads via lymphatic stream, direct invasion of local tissues and rarely through blood stream.
-Haematogenous dissemination, if occurs, causes severe visceral infections including meningitis.
-The common extracutaneous sites of infection are bones, joints, tendons and bursae.
+The fungal infection spreads via the lymphatic stream, direct invasion of local tissues and rarely through the blood stream.
+Hematogenous dissemination, if it occurs, causes severe visceral infections, including meningitis.
+The common extracutaneous sites of infection are the bones, joints, tendons and bursae.

 Later on, new lesions begin to appear along the line of lymphatic tracts of the body.
 The fixed cutaneous lesions of sporotrichosis should be considered if they fail to heal spontaneously or with antibiotics.
-The hypersensitivity reactions such as erythema nodosum or erythema multiforme are also associated with the disease.
+Hypersensitivity reactions such as erythema nodosum or erythema multiforme are also associated with the disease.